Table of Contents

 Biometric authentication simplifies the login process.
 A survey by Entrust found that over 50% of users reset their passwords monthly due to forgetting them, while biometric options like fingerprints and facial recognition eliminate this issue.
 This allows for faster, easier access to services without the need to remember complex passwords.

-3. Mobile Integration and User Experience
+3. Improved Mobile User Experience

 Biometric features like fingerprint scanning and facial recognition have become standard in most smartphones.
 This widespread integration allows users to unlock devices, approve payments, and access apps with a simple touch or glance, creating a seamless and efficient experience across many digital services.